pradhyumnaramgirwar/Intelligent-U-Space-Traffic-Control/README.md

 **The Solution: Filesystem Isolation**
 The `fleet_spawner.py` script was engineered using Python's `subprocess` and `os` modules to dynamically generate isolated workspace directories (`drone_1_data`, etc.) for each flight controller.
 This allows each drone to boot with its own independent, uncorrupted factory calibration.
 The `fleet_traffic_controller.py` then iterates across the sequential TCP ports (5760, 5770, 5780), aligns the fleet's EKFs in parallel, and injects synchronized MAVLink throttle overrides to achieve a simultaneous swarm takeoff.

+## Phase 3: The Telemetry Radar Matrix
+For an autonomous traffic control system to prevent collisions, it requires real-time state vectors for every aircraft in the airspace.

+**The Engineering Challenge:**
+Polling telemetry from multiple asynchronous flight controllers can cause network bottlenecking and desynchronization.

+**The Solution:**
+The `fleet_traffic_controller_v2.py` was upgraded to act as a centralized radar hub.
+Using a synchronized polling loop, the script continuously extracts the `global_relative_frame` (Latitude, Longitude, Altitude), `heading`, and `groundspeed` attributes from each drone via their individual TCP MAVLink streams.
+This raw data is formatted into a live terminal matrix, serving as the foundational sensory input for the upcoming AeroGuard-IQ avoidance algorithms.

 This ensures a stable, verified connection to the flight controller, allowing the broader U-Space Traffic Control algorithms to be built on top of a reliable transport layer.

 ## Prerequisites & Installation